 Not Tracking Reimbursable Expenses

-Failing to track these expenses is particularly common among small businesses where a lot of expenses are paid right out of pocket on the owner’s personal credit cards.
+Failing to track these expenses is a particularly common bookkeeping mistake among small businesses.
+It happens when a lot of expenses are paid right out of pocket on the owner’s personal credit cards.
 However, by not tracking these expenses, you’re forgoing money you won’t get back after you start to turn a profit.
 Track expenses so that they can be reimbursed in the future, even if it isn’t going to happen right away.

 Neglecting Petty Cash Tracking

 Petty cash can be a headache that sometimes it might be better to avoid.
 However, if nothing else, a system should be set up so that when someone in your business takes petty cash to do anything at all, they fill out a slip.
 When the petty cash fund runs out and the slips equal the original amount, refill it.
 Not tracking petty cash can lead a business to hemorrhage money pretty quickly.